Piano Concerto (IX Lux)

 Hakola's music has been performed at several major music events and festivals, and portrait concerts of his works have been held e.g. in Los Angeles (Monday Evening Concerts) and New York (Miller Theatre, Broadway).
 His music was also broadly presented at the Stockholm International Composer’s Festival in 2008.

-Hakola’s works usually attract exceptional interest.
-He is a creator of intense musical dramas that recognize no stylistic or expressive limits.
+Hakola’s works are intense musical dramas that recognize no stylistic or expressive limits.
 His music is a combination of exciting dramatic power and exceptional musical quality and musicianship is manifest in all his achievements resulting in communicativeness and richness of sound that speak of the composer's delight at discovering his very own idiom.